American Quarter Horse

 Strong, muscluar hindquarters make them strong sprinters

-Versatile & eager to please
+Versatile and eager to please

 Physique